Skparab1/snake/README.md

 # Snake
-Snake game by AninditP and Skparab1
+ A lightweight, graphics-based game of snake by Skparab1, AninditP, and AdvaitaG

+## Top features
+- Color high quality graphics display